How to Write and Sell a Short Story: Tips and Resources for Creative Writers

 1: Word count

 While it’s fairly self-explanatory, the easiest way to define a short story is tied to word count.
 Short stories can range from exactly 100 words (called a “drabble”) or less, to over 8,000 (“novelette” territory).
 Generally the sweet spot for a short story ranges from 2,000-5,000 words or so, and around 1,000 for flash stories.
-Note: always check and adhere to the word count requirements of the place you submit to.
+Note: always check the word count requirements of the place you submit to.

 2: Focus